Multiple-criteria decision analysis

-Consistency-Ratio metric basically tells you how much you violate the transitivity rule.
+The consistency-Ratio metric basically tells you how much you violate the transitivity rule.
 Let me explain.
 Suppose you like an apple twice as much as an orange and an orange 3 times as much as a banana.
 If your preference between an 'apple' and a 'banana' does not reflect that proportion, then you are said to be inconsistent in your preferences.
-Consistency ratio measures such as inconsistency.
-The higher is this number, the more inconsistent you are.
+Consistency ratio measures such inconsistency.
+The higher this number, the more inconsistent you are.
 When you are 100% consistent in your preferences, the deviation will be 0.

 Notice the number shown at the bottom of the comparison weight slider.

 According to Thomas L. Saaty, the consistency ratio should be less or equal to 10%.
 So, if you notice your consistency ratio is over 10%, it is necessary to revise your judgments.
 In such a case, the software will indicate that using a Red bold color, as you can see on this screen.

 It is possible using our software that you can enforce consistency in all pair comparisons.
 That means, instead of asking you to compare apple-orange, apple-banana, and orange-banana, the software will ask you just 2 comparisons to perform.
 Apple-orange and apple-banana.
 Then it will infer the comparison of orange-banana.
 In that way, you can reduce the number of comparisons from ½ * n * (n -1) to just (n -1).
 Think about it.
 It can be a huge time-saver for you as the number of comparisons gets reduced dramatically.
 You can enforce the Transitivity rule by checking this checkbox.
 As soon as you do so, you will see the number of pair comparisons has been reduced significantly.